Patrick O'Hearn: 1990s

 The next O'Hearn release was Indigo in 1991.
 Winding up their contract, Private Music assembled a compilation album in 1992 titled The Private Music of Patrick O'Hearn.
 This album included three previously unreleased tracks titled "Down Hill Racer", "Irene", and "Step".

-In 1992, O'Hearn composed and performed the music score for White Sands, a police thriller starring Willem Dafoe and Samuel L. Jackson.
+In 1992, O'Hearn composed and performed the music score for White Sands, a crime thriller starring Willem Dafoe and Samuel L. Jackson.
 The film was directed by Roger Donaldson.
 Later that year he composed the score to Silent Tongue, written and directed by Sam Shepard and starring Alan Bates, Richard Harris, River Phoenix and Dermot Mulroney.

 O'Hearn released Trust in 1995 under the newly formed Deep Cave record label.
 Featuring contributions from David Torn and former bandmates Terry Bozzio and Warren Cuccurullo, Trust earned O'Hearn his second Grammy nomination.
 Shortly after the release of his next album, Metaphor (1996), the Deep Cave record label folded.
 Also released in 1996 was the soundtrack to the film Crying Freeman.

 There have been a few various artists albums that O'Hearn has contributed new material to.
 In 1998, his 12-minute composition "35th Parallel" appeared on the five-artist album The Ambient Expanse.
 In 2000, his version of a Johann Sebastian Bach piece called "Prelude from Cello Suite No. 1" appeared on the compilation A Different Prelude: A Contemporary Collection.
 In 2003 his version of the Joaquín Rodrigo composition "Adagio from Fantasy for a Gentleman" appeared on the compilation Adagio: A Windham Hill Collection.
 This last track can also be found on the various artists compilation Sundown: Windham Hill Piano Collection, released in 2006.